- Honey is used in food products, candles, skincare, cosmetics, and medicine.

-Raw, organic, and unfiltered honey are even more delicious than regular table honey.
+Raw, organic, and unfiltered honey is even more delicious than regular table honey.
 It is available in several varieties depending on the flowers the honeybees pollinated, such as clover, orange blossom, blueberry, wildflower, and red mangrove.
 This type of honey is produced without the use of GMOs, pesticides, and antibiotics.
 Plus, it has medicinal properties thanks to the live bacteria within it and may include honeycomb.
 You can buy it at many grocery stores.
 It is typically consumed as a spoonful by itself as a health supplement or used as a topping.

 3. Medical Grade Honey